you're invited

 Date TBA

-A legendary diva runs a burlesque club.
+A diva runs a struggling club.
 A small-town girl with a huge voice shows up and refuses to leave.
-A well-dressed man raises one perfect eyebrow at all of it.
 The entire plot somehow hinges on air rights.
 More feathers than sense.

 ?